 10) Overtime rules are stupid.
 Okay, check this out… two teams duke it out all game long.
 They’re pretty evenly matched, and the game ends in a tie.
 Luckily, one team ends up winning the overtime coin toss and chooses to receive a ball.
 They score a touchdown, like they did throughout the game (and so did the other team), but because they scored THIS touchdown, they win.
 That’s freakin’ goofy.
 The game was evenly matched, one team received the ball and scored a touchdown, and that’s it.
 It just seems weird.

 11) I don’t buy into egocentrism/ethnocentrism.
-Until I stop hearing commentators saying “world champions” and stop seeing banners in stadiums saying the same, it’s just over-the-top and going to frustrate me.
+Until I stop hearing commentators saying “world champions” (yeah, I’m talking especially to you, Joe Buck) and stop seeing banners in stadiums saying the same, it’s just over-the-top and going to frustrate me.
 I touched on that a bit earlier, and there is nothing “world” about it.
 You want to see “world champions?”
 Watch the WORLD Cup.
 American football has been growing in popularity for the past few years, but it’s got a long, long way to go to be the world’s most popular sport.
-In the meantime, stop bringing “world” into it, or maybe show everyone how strongly you feel and call last year’s winning team the “universal champions.”
+In the meantime, stop bringing “world” into it, or maybe show everyone how strongly you feel and call last year’s winning team the “champions of the universe.”
 I’d like to see how that goes.

 UPDATE TIME, YAY!